 You can apply for this scheme if you are:

-- an exceptional researcher with a strong track record as an established independent researcher (this can include engineering researchers, humanities and social science scholars and scientists)
+- an exceptional researcher with a strong track record as an established independent researcher (this can include engineering researchers, humanities and social sciences scholars and scientists).

 - based at a UK University or not-for-profit research institution for at least the duration of the project.